dmauser/azure-virtualwan/inter-region-azfw/README.md

 ### Apr-2023 Updates

 - Added Azure Firewall tier options: basic, standard and premium.
-It defaults to basic tier.
+It defaults to the basic tier.
 Run command line **./irazfw-deploy.sh standard** (or premium in lowercase) to get Azure Firewall with Standard and Premium tiers.
-    - Note that the Basic tier is 1/3 of the cost of the Standard tier.
+    - Note that the Basic tier is 68% cheaper compared to the Standard tier.
+- All Azure Firewall deployments now are deployed in forced tunnel mode which allows it to learn the default route from On-premises or another Firewall/NVA deployed in another VNET.
+- Included network diagram in Draw.io format under media folder.
 - Add start and stop times.
 It takes around an hour and 15 minutes to complete the deployment.
-- Included network diagram in Draw.io format under media folder.

 ### Components